Infant Development Stages: From Birth To 6 Months

 A lot of motor skills are achieved by the fifth month.
 Your baby should start to roll from their back or tummy to their side when lying down.
 They should be able to move objects from one hand to another.

-They should begin to show interest in the food they’re eating.
-That indicates that they are getting ready for solid foods.
+They may begin to show interest in their food, indicating they are getting ready for solid foods.

 Your baby should realize now that raising their hands means 'pick me up.'

 By the sixth month, your baby’s development is pronounced.
 For gross motor skills, they should be sitting up briefly without support.
-For language, they should start saying some consonant sounds and their vowels.
+For language, they may start saying some consonant sounds and their vowels.

 They should be accomplished with fine motor skills enough to grasp spoons and bring them to their mouth.
-That is why UNICEF and the American Academy Of Pediatricians advocate for you to begin weaning your child at this time.
+That is why UNICEF and the American Academy Of Pediatricians advocate for you to begin weaning your child now.

-Every child develops at their own pace, so if your child is slow to achieve some milestones, you shouldn’t panic yet.
+Every child develops at their own pace, so if your child is slow to achieve milestones, you shouldn’t panic.
 Your child may catch up in a few weeks or months, but you should consult your pediatrician if you have concerns.

-At The Elite Nanny Team, we have qualified nannies to take care of your child and watch them like hawks.
+At The Elite Nanny Team, we have qualified nannies to care for your child and watch them like hawks.
 You can count on us.